swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

 generate some fun.
 If we don't generate any fun, the fun() function should fail its test.
 Alternatively, if it does create some fun, the fun() function should pass this test.
 The the expected result should known *a priori*.
-For numerical functions, this is result is ideally analytically determined even if the fucntion being tested isn't.
+For numerical functions, this is result is ideally analytically determined even if the function being tested isn't.

 **Assertions:** Require that some conditional be true.
 If the conditional is false, the test fails.